djzzhu/MUSA_550_FINAL/_posts/2019-04-18-welcome-to-github-pages.md

   - update
 ---

 The project will conduct a research of bikeshare data in Bay Area.
 The dataset will cover the past few years to the current year.
 This research will find out how COVID-19 affected bikeshare in Bay Area.
 In this project, l will compare pre-COVID data with Post-COVID data.The entire dataset will surpass 1,000,000 rows.
 The dataset includes start point, end point, duration, time, and start and end station.
-A few steps that l propose below:
+The following steps will be conducted:

 • Download the dataset, merge these data and slice some outliers.